How do you know if your business is suffering from cloud sprawl?

 Going forward, define a best practice approach within your organisation that creates cost transparency and allows services to be managed centrally.
 It is not always necessary to create an oppressive IT culture, and improved communication and stressing the benefits of central management for cost control can help you better track where spend is going and ultimately reduce wastage and duplication across the business.

-igroup can help manage IT costs.
-Our IT Cost Control software is a financial management system for AWS and Azure that analyses data around usage and resource that identifies waste in your cloud environment and helps you perform a full cost audit that can save your business up to 30% on subscription costs.
+We can help manage your cloud costs and extend your in-house team's cloud knowledge for AWS & Azure.
+Our CloudOps is a financial management system for AWS and Azure that analyses data around usage and resource identifies waste in your cloud environment and helps you perform a full cost audit that can save your business up to 30% on your cloud costs.